dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 Section 4.
 Introduction to Back-End Technology
 =====================

 ### 4.1.
 Server Side scripting
-Any programming/scripting that runs on the web server is referred to as Server Side scripting.
+Any programming/scripting that runs on the web server is referred to as Server-Side scripting.
 It may be:
 - Processing Form data
 - Managing users
 - Booking a Movie Tickets, Travel, Hotel